yasmi02/CozyDiaryApp/README.md

 Entry Management - View, delete, and manage all your diary entries Auto-Save - All your data is automatically saved locally

+**Prerequisites**
+- Java 17 or higher
+- A Java IDE (IntelliJ IDEA, Eclipse, or VS Code)

+**License**
+This project is licensed under the MIT License - see the LICENSE file for details.

+**Acknowledgments**
+AI assistance provided by Claude AI

 **Screenshots**

 <img width="448" height="741" alt="Ekran Resmi 2025-10-14 12 53 41" src="https://github.com/user-attachments/assets/a204a986-f0ac-4761-abd4-a90099582d97" />